Opening New Accounts II – Business Accounts

-- Detailed Explanation of Business Resolutions (have a copy of your financial institution’s resolution available during the session)
+- Detailed explanation of business resolutions (have a copy of your financial institution’s resolution available during the training session)

 All customer contact personnel, supervisors and officers whose responsibilities include opening or managing new accounts and certificates of deposit.
 Excellent for supervisors or officers who have authority to “waive” documentation requirements.
 Internal Auditors and Compliance Officers will find the information exceptionally beneficial as well.

 Suzette (Suzie) Jones, CFP® is an associate trainer for Sunwest Training Corp.
 With 40 years of experience in the financial industry, Suzie most recently served as an Executive Vice President with an $11B financial organization where she was an active member of the AML, BSA, Personal/Corporate Risk and Non-Bank Product Risk committees.
 Suzie has focused her career on technical expertise in the areas of new accounts risk management, IRAs, qualified retirement accounts and investments.
 Suzie brings technical information to life with her engaging training style and in-depth knowledge.
 She holds the Certified Financial Planner (CFP®) professional designation.

 Institute of Certified Bankers: Visit http://www.icbmembers.org/login.aspx for instructions regarding self-reporting.
 Estimated credits: 2.5 CE Credits

 - Live Webinar which includes 5 Day On-Demand - $265

 - Live plus Six Month On-Demand – $365